riverdaleGithub/gameDesignCapstone/README.md

-# ✨"A Day in My Life" - An Interactive Bio 🔬
+# ✨📜 "A Day in the Life" - An Interactive Bio 📜✨

 **Due Date:** 📅 06/04/2023, ⏰ 9PM